wendyverdonk93/docs/content/faq/risk-and-fraud/adding-and-deactivating-business-bank-accounts.md

 MultiSafepay verifies the new bank account within 5 business days.
 We only accept business bank accounts (no private bank accounts) that are registered to the official company name.

 ### Deactivating an old business bank account
-To deactivate an old bank account, email the Risk Team at <risk@multisafepay.com> and include your account ID.
+To deactivate an old bank account, email our Risk Team at <risk@multisafepay.com> and include your account ID.